 Definition of Balanced Fund

-The term “balanced fund” refers to the hybrid financial instrument wherein the fund is invested in a mix of both equity and debt at certain specific ratios.
-This type of fund offers moderate return at a relatively lower which in turn helps investors in diversifying their investment portfolio.
 Given that a balanced fund maintains a balance between both equity and debt, they offer one of the best poise for risk-reward and generate an optimum return on investment.
 A balanced fund is also known as a hybrid fund.

 Explanation

 A balanced fund is characterized by diversification of investment among multiple asset classes.
-Generally, the proportion of the fund that can be invested into each asset class is governed by the limit of minimum and maximum value set for the fund.
-In other words, the asset mix in a balanced fund doesn’t change materially, unlike most other asset allocation funds wherein the asset mix changes with the changes in the investor’s risk-return appetite or overall investment market condition.
+Generally, the proportion of the fund that can be invested into each asset class is governed by the limit of the minimum and maximum value set for the fund.
+In other words, the asset mix in a balanced fund doesn’t change materially, unlike most other asset allocation funds, wherein the asset mix changes with the changes in the investor’s risk-return appetite or overall investment market condition.
 A typical balanced fund has 60% of the fund allocated to stocks, while the remaining 40% is invested in bonds.

 Purpose of Balanced Fund